Next steps

 Closed courses

-Due to high demand, please note that the following courses are now closed to new applications for September 2025:
+Due to high demand, the following programmes are closed to new applications for September 2026 entry:

 The information below is for taught undergraduate, postgraduate or pathways programmes.
 View information for Research Degree programmes.